-Dr. John Showalter and the University of Mississippi Medical Center are using Jvion's Acute Myocardial Infarction (AMI) predictions to stop heart attacks.
-Jvion's solution is performing almost two times better than stress tests and 20% better than CT coronary angiograms in predicting AMI events in a low risk population within 12 months of discharge.
+This prominent medical center is using Jvion's Acute Myocardial Infarction (AMI) clinical vectors to stop heart attacks are using Jvion's Acute Myocardial Infarction (AMI) clinical vectors to stop heart attacks.
+Jvion's solution is performing almost two times better than stress tests and 20% better than CT coronary angiograms in identifying AMI events in a low risk population within 12 months of discharge.

-"Smack dab" in the middle of Mississippi sits the University of Mississippi Medical Center and their Chief Health Information Officer John Showalter.
+"Smack dab" in the middle of Mississippi sits this prominent academic medical center.
 Like most academic facilities, they treat some of the most complex cases and sickest patients.
 But in Mississippi things are even more challenging.

-So Dr. Showalter looked to Jvion.
-He knew that the predictive engine within the firm's software was extremely powerful and he knew the Jvion team.
-But could a custom use case be developed that would target Acute Myocardial Infarctions (AMIs)?
+So, the CHIO looked to Jvion.
+He knew that Jvion’s Cognitive Clinical Success Machine was extremely powerful and he knew the Jvion team.
+But could a vector be developed that would target Acute Myocardial Infarctions (AMIs)?
 And could we stand up the solution quickly?

 They got to work.
-Jvion used 835 and 837 data along with lab and medication order data to build the machine learning model.
-UMMC worked to validate the predictions, provide preferences, and deliver data support when needed.
+Jvion worked to fine tune the machine to 12-month AMI risk.
+The provider worked to validate the machine’s outputs, provide preferences, and deliver data support when needed.

-After just a few months tuning the engine and integrating the predictions into Epic, Dr. Showalter and UMMC can take the entire population of patients and zero in on a target group of 1.5%.
+After just a few months tuning the engine and integrating the machine’s outputs into Epic, the hospital can take the entire population of patients and zero in on a target group of 1.5%.

-Within that group, 75 out of 100 patients are predicted to have a heart attack within 12 months.
-Since the implementation of UMMC’s solution, more than 10,000 patients have had more than 50,000 daily predictions automatically rendered through the EHR.
+Within that group, 75 out of 100 patients are at risk of a heart attack within 12 months.
+Since the implementation of the solution, more than 10,000 patients have had more than 50,000 daily predictions automatically rendered through the EHR.